Oceanography (Ph.D.)

 Sharks and Bony Fishes |

-A. Student Learning Outcomes for Oceanography, Ph.D.
-Students graduating with a Ph.D. in Oceanography should be able to:
+Students graduating with a Ph.D. in Oceanography should achieve the following learning outcomes:

 Core Knowledge

-- Demonstrate a foundation of knowledge in at least 1 of the main branches of oceanography: Geological, Biological, Physical, or Chemical.
+- Demonstrate a foundation of knowledge in all 4 of the main branches of oceanography: Geological, Biological, Physical, or Chemical.

-- Geological Oceanography: An understanding marine geology and geophysics, including the structure of the Earth, Plate Tectonic Theory, marine sedimentology, paleoceanography, and the global carbon cycle.
+- Geological Oceanography: An understanding marine geology and geophysics, including major geological features and history of the world’s oceans, processes of the ocean floor, composition and structure of the Earth, plate tectonic theory, marine sedimentology, and paleoceanography.

-- Biological Oceanography : An understanding of marine ecosystems, including the physical and chemical processes that govern nutrient and light availability, the concept of food webs, and fisheries and anthropogenic interactions with fish stocks.
+- Biological Oceanography: An understanding of marine ecosystems, primary and secondary productivity, trophodynamics, plankton diversity, zooplankton ecology, global ocean dynamics, and the physical and chemical processes that govern nutrient and light availability, the concept of food webs, role of microbes, and fisheries and anthropogenic interactions with fish stocks.

 - Demonstrate basic knowledge of how the processes within the main branches of oceanography interact with each other.

-- Demonstrate specialized knowledge of a field within oceanography sufficient to conduct substantive independent research.
+- Demonstrate specialized knowledge of a field within oceanography sufficient to conduct and lead substantive independent research.

 Research Methods and Analysis

-- Identify and demonstrate knowledge of a range of qualitative and quantitative methodologies typically used in oceanographic research and critically read research that uses these methods.
+- Identify and demonstrate knowledge of a range of qualitative and quantitative methodologies typically used in oceanographic research and critically evaluate research that uses these methods.

-- Discover and critically read published research in oceanographic and related fields of the Earth Sciences, Mathematics, Statistics, Physics, Chemistry, and Biology.
+- Discover and critically read published research articles in oceanographic and related fields of the Earth Sciences, mathematics, statistics, physics, chemistry, and biology.

 - Frame empirical research and/or theory guided by prior knowledge.